markrod1029/POS/README.md

 # POS
-Point of Sale System MilkTea
+This is a Point of Sale (POS) system designed for managing MilkTea sales

+My System Analysis and Design(SAD) Activity